Part I can be found here.

 According to the investigators, Kate was a offered a plea deal: confess and serve only 2 years or face a much longer sentence.
 Seeing the seriousness of the situation, the McCanns decided to flee the country.

-Back in England, Gordon Browm made it a priority to clear their names, pressuring the highest figures of the Portuguese leadership into abandoning the investigation and clearing their names.
+Back in England, Gordon Brown made it a priority to clear their names, pressuring the highest figures of the Portuguese leadership into abandoning the investigation and clearing their names, according to the Portuguese investigators who took part in the investigation.